anoadragon453/discord-voice-channel-kick-bot/README.md

 * `picture_amount` How many pictures to pull from `picture_folder`.
 Defaults to 1.
 * `after_kick_messages` A list of messages to DM the user after kicking them.
   Defaults to an empty list.
 Sends after photos.
+* `targeted_victims` A list of Discord User IDs and ratios of how likely they are to get kicked.

 ## Running the bot